 While they aren’t low on the calorie scale, these cheesy Crab Stuffed Mushrooms are low-carb.
 They’re practically diet food, friends!
 [Cue laugh track.]

-I find that a squeeze of fresh lemon juice over these rich, cheesy mushrooms just before serving is essential.
+I find that a squeeze of fresh lemon juice just before serving is essential.
 They’re good without, but the touch of acidity really wakes up the more indulgent flavors and gives the mushrooms that little extra pop o’something to make them special.

-Serve them hot with a glass of Chardonnay, Pinot Grigio, champagne, or your favorite ale, and watch them disappear from your party platter!
-They’re great alongside other small bites at a party, like my Trio of Deviled Eggs, Bacon Wrapped Shrimp, or Maple-Sriracha Devils on Horseback.
+Serve them hot with a glass of Chardonnay, Pinot Grigio, champagne, or your favorite beer, and watch them disappear from your party platter!
+They’re great alongside other small bites at a party, like my Classic Deviled Eggs, Bacon Wrapped Shrimp, or Maple-Sriracha Devils on Horseback.

 Crab Stuffed Mushrooms with Gouda

 We like these creamy, cheesy crab stuffed mushrooms mild, but if you and your guests prefer a “kick,” add a few dashes of hot sauce to the filling mixture, to taste.
-A squeeze of lemon juice over the mushrooms just prior to serving brightens the rich flavors of the filling.
+A squeeze of lemon juice over the mushrooms just prior to serving is essential to brightening the rich flavors of the filling.

 Ingredients

-- 6 ounces lump crabmeat , picked over for cartilege
+• 6 ounces lump crabmeat , picked over for cartilage

 Instructions

-On a baking sheet (lined with foil, if desired, for easy cleanup), toss mushroom caps with 2 tablespoons olive oil and a few pinches of kosher salt and pepper.
+• On a baking sheet (lined with foil, if desired, for easy cleanup), toss mushroom caps with 2 tablespoons olive oil and a few pinches of kosher salt and pepper.
 Arrange mushrooms in a single layer, cavity-side down.
-Roast for 15-20 minutes.
-Remove from oven and flip caps.
+Roast for about 15 minutes, until liquid is released.
+Remove from oven, drain liquid from the pan, and flip caps.
 Set aside.

-- In a bowl, mix together cream cheese, Dijon mustard, and Worcestershire sauce.
-Stir in mushroom mixture and 1/2 cup shredded Gouda.
+• In a bowl, mix together cream cheese, Dijon mustard, and Worcestershire sauce.
+Stir in mushroom mixture, parmesan cheese, 1/2 cup shredded Gouda, and seafood seasoning.
 Gently stir in crabmeat, breaking up any very large pieces.
-Season to taste with salt and pepper.
+Season to taste with salt, pepper, and hot sauce (if using).

 Prepare recipe, as instructed above, through the filling of the mushroom caps and topping with shredded cheese.
 Cover mushrooms and refrigerate, up to overnight.
 When ready to serve, preheat oven to 375 degrees F. Place mushrooms on a foil-lined baking sheet sprayed with cooking spray and bake 10-15 minutes, until filling is heated.
 Let stand 5 minutes before garnishing and serving.